IronMan2483/All_About_Basics/README.md

 # All About Basics

-I collected commands, images, code snippets
+Here is a collection of commands, images and code snippets:

 * This is about basics in [Python](https://github.com/IronMan2483/All_About_Basics/tree/main/Python%20Basics) and [Functions](https://github.com/IronMan2483/All_About_Basics/tree/main/Functions).
 * Commands for the terminal and often used install/import packages are [here](https://github.com/IronMan2483/All_About_Basics/blob/main/Commands/Commands_Import.md).